EU awaits reworked UK Brexit proposals, deal remains elusive

 While the EU still hopes for a breakthrough at the weekend, Brussels fears British Prime Minister Theresa May could try to negotiate directly with the other 27 EU leaders at a Brussels summit on March 21-22, just a week before Brexit day.

-According to EU diplomats, Cox’s backstop solution involved an arbitration panel that would decide if enough “good faith” and “best endeavors” were being shown negotiating a post-Brexit trade deal.
+According to EU diplomats, Cox’s backstop solution involved an arbitration panel that would decide if enough “good faith” and “best endeavours” were being shown negotiating a post-Brexit trade deal.

 The panel could rule positive even in the absence of a final trade agreement or alternative solutions to maintain the open border between EU member Ireland and the British-ruled province of Northern Ireland.
 It will be the only land border between the UK and the bloc after Brexit.